 “I think what scares the Italians [more] is not the idea of a blend or a single-origin, but rather the different roast levels available,” he says.
 “Italians are not used to light roasts.”

-Global specialty coffee events have taken place in Italy in recent years, such as the World of Coffee and the 2014 World Barista Championship.
+Global specialty coffee events have taken place in Italy in recent years, such as the 2022 World of Coffee expo in Milan.
 These have helped to bring more of a focus on new trends and specialty coffee more widely, but there is a long way to go yet.
 It will take a lot of work to motivate most espresso and coffee bars to use more expensive coffee.

 Dario believes it’s important that specialty coffee in Italy acknowledges its roots.
 He thinks that specialty coffee shops should showcase more traditional “Italian” flavour profiles alongside lighter roasts.
 He says this will help “ease” consumers into trying new flavours and aromas, as well as making them more willing to pay a premium for better coffee.